North Carolina’s Boating Under the Influence (BUI) Laws and Penalties

 Read about the consequences—including fines and jail time—of boating under the influence (BUI) in North Carolina.

 Most North Carolina BUIs are class 2 misdemeanors.
 The sentence a court can impose depends on the offender's criminal history.
-But generally, North Carolina BUI offenders face $250 to $1,000 in fines and a maximum of 60 days in jail.
-It's common for judges to sentence BUI offenders to probation, either supervised or unsupervised, and pay a fine.
+North Carolina BUI offenders generally face $250 to $1,000 in fines and a maximum of 60 days in jail.
+It's common for judges to sentence BUI offenders to a fine and either supervised or unsupervised probation.
+(N.C.
+Gen. Stat. § 15A-1340.23 (2026).)

-North Carolina enacted "Sheyenne's Law" in June 2016.
-The new legislation enhances the consequences for BUI offenses involving certain aggravating factors.
-The enhanced penalties are:
+Under "Sheyenne's Law," the consequences for BUI offenses involving certain aggravating factors are enhanced.
+The increased penalties are:

 • "Serious injury by impaired boating."
-A BUI offender who causes "serious injury" to another person can be convicted of a class F felony—an offense that carries ten to 41 months in prison.
+A BUI offender who causes "serious injury" to another person can be convicted of a class F felony—an offense that carries 10 to 41 months in prison.

 • "Aggravated serious injury by impaired boating."
 A BUI offender who causes serious injury to another person and has a BUI conviction within the past seven years can be convicted of a class E felony—an offense that carries 15 to 63 months in prison.